dhad4g/Lexington/docs/CSR.md

 $~~~~$ **Read-Only**

 This read-only register encodes the version of the processor implementation as a subset of the architecture ID.
-This implementation returns 0x1, indicating the first iteration of the GPro CPU.
+This implementation returns 0x2, indicating the second generation of the GPro CPU.

 ### Hart ID Register `mhartid`